newrelic/demo-deployer/documentation/user_config/credentials/newrelic/README.md

 * Login to NewRelic
 * On the NR1 view, expand the user name drop down on the top right corner, and click on `Account settings`
 * Notice the `License Key` text and write down the associated value in your user config credentials for newrelic licenseKey

+### nrApiKey

+This key is typically used to invoke the newrelic REST APIs.

+* Login to NewRelic
+* On the NR1 view, expand the user name drop down on the top right corner, and click on `Account settings`
+* On the left, click on `API keys`
+* Notice the `Key:(Show Key)` link, click on it to show the key
+* Write down the associated value in your user config credentials for newrelic nrApiKey

+### nrAdminApiKey

+This key is typically used to invoke the newrelic REST APIs for creating or altering entities.

+* Login to NewRelic
+* On the NR1 view, expand the user name drop down on the top right corner, and click on `Account settings`
+* On the left, click on `API keys`
+* Lower on the page, notice the table listing all users Admin API keys
+* Find your user in the table, and click the `(Show Key)` link in the `Admin's API Key` column
+* Write down the associated value in your user config credentials for newrelic nrAdminApiKey

 ### insightsInsertApiKey